Back Neck and Spine

 Often your physician can establish a diagnosis by performing a physical examination and a medical history review.
 Depending on the cause of your injury, the location of your pain and your other symptoms, your physician may order tests to help determine the cause of your neck and back pain.

-The NHRMC Health and Diagnostics offers advanced imaging services at New Hanover Regional Medical Center and the Orthopedic Hospital on the Cape Fear Hospital campus, as well as through outpatient locations around the region.
+NHRMC Health and Diagnostics offers advanced imaging services at New Hanover Regional Medical Center and the NHRMC Orthopedic Hospital campus, as well as through outpatient locations around the region.

 Diagnostic radiology services include CT scans, diagnostic x-rays, fluoroscopic procedures, ultrasound, and MRI.